Pfc. Robert Lee Young

 service due to their age, while others received

+The tanks were ordered to the perimeter of the Clark Field to guard against Japanese paratroopers on December 1st to guard against paratroopers.
+Two members of each tank remained with their tank at all times.
 On December 8, 1941, Robert and the rest of C Company heard the news of the Japanese attack on Pearl Harbor.
 The tankers were sent to the perimeter of the airfield to prevent the use of paratroopers by the Japanese.

 While having lunch, the tankers noticed planes approaching Clark Field.
 At first, the thought they were American, but when the bombs began to explode around them, they knew the planes were Japanese.